huit-nepho-cloudlets/nepho-example/README.md

 This blueprint creates a single Amazon Linux host and ties it to an elastic IP and a security group.
 It also demonstrates the use of wait conditions.
 The CloudFormation template is generated from a collection of Jinja2 template snippets, which you can take advantage of to simplify repetitive CloudFormation syntax.
 You can view the full generated template along with validation information by running `nepho stack validate`, or dump it to a file by piping the output of `nepho stack show-template`.

 **aws-simple**
 This blueprint is similar to the `aws-single-host` example, but has fewer moving parts and relies only minimally on Jinja2 templating.
 It launches a single micro instance and assigns it an elastic IP and a security group permitting access to ports 22 (SSH) and 80 (HTTP).
 An exercise to the user is using the `aws-simple` blueprint to deploy a simple website.
-Hint: there is no need to rely on Puppet or complicated bootstrap scripts.
+Hint: there is no need to rely on Puppet or complicated bootstrap scripts for such a simple use case.
 Instead, make the `bootstrap` hook a no-op and create a minimal `configure` hook in Bash that installs and runs Apache.

 **vagrant-single-host**
 Launch a local Vagrant instance running CentOS 6.
 This blueprint demonstrates how to run the bootstrapping sequence with Vagrant and how to pass in Nepho parameters as environment variables.